Bond ETF Meaning

 Corporate Bond Exchange Traded Funds consists of bonds issued by organizations whose proceeds are used for business operation or project refinancing depending on the requirement of the organization.
-Since these are issued by private organizations, the bonds are considered to be risky and hence fetch higher returns.
+Since private organizations issue these, the bonds are considered to be risky and hence fetch higher returns.
 When compared to stocks, bonds are less risky because in case the issuer becomes bankrupt, the dues pending for the bondholders are paid before the stockholders.

-- Investment Grade ETF – Bonds with ratings AAA to BBB are referred to as Investment Grade bonds which are considered to be high credit ratings.
-This means, the risk of the issuer to default is very low and hence the return is a bit low as compared to other Corporate Bond ETFs.
+- Investment Grade ETF – Bonds with ratings AAA to BBB are referred to as Investment Grade bonds, which are considered high credit ratings.
+This means the risk of the issuer to default is very low, and hence the return is a bit low compared to other Corporate Bond ETFs.

-- Junk Bond ETF – As the name suggests, these are bonds issued by organizations that have a weak credit rating and have a higher chance of defaulting.
-These ETFs have a variety of Junk Bonds and hence offer higher yields not to mention the higher risk involved due to the credibility of the issuer.
+- Junk Bond ETF – As the name suggests, these are bonds issued by organizations with a weak credit rating and have a higher chance of defaulting.
+These ETFs have a variety of Junk Bonds and hence offer higher yields, not to mention the higher risk involved due to the credibility of the issuer.

 #3 – Broad Market Bond ETF

-This is the most popular type of bond exchange-traded funds since it offers a plethora of bonds in one fund that includes sovereign bonds to corporate bonds.
-Since these have a variety of bonds in the fund, investing in such funds reduces the risk of completely losing out on the investment whereas making a pathway for a long term investment option with returns at regular intervals.
+This is the most popular type of bond exchange-traded funds since it offers many bonds in one fund that includes sovereign bonds to corporate bonds.
+Since these have various bonds in the fund, investing in such funds reduces the risk of completely losing out on the investment, making a pathway for a long term investment option with returns at regular intervals.